‘I pleaded with him not to run the story’: Supermodel Eunice Olumide finally opens up about her double life

 The 37-year-old supermodel, activist and Star Wars actress is bringing her hidden past to light in her directorial debut Secret Lives, which tells the untold history of British hip hop.
 Olumide sat down with PA to share why now is the time she’s decided to open up.

 “In 2023 I was presenting a TV show called Edinburgh Unlocked and at the same time I released this EP,” says Olumide, who was rapping under a pseudonym.
-“A journalist who worked for The Sun had this EP come across his news desk and he recognised that it was me by my voice.
+“A journalist who worked for [a newspaper] had this EP come across his news desk and he recognised that it was me by my voice.
 It blew his mind.”

 She pauses, “I pleaded with him not to run the story [about my double life] and just to run a story on the EP, which thankfully, he eventually did.”